-“He was special, but he’s pretty much special every day,” third baseman Kyle Seager said.
+“He was special, but he’s pretty much special every day,” Kyle Seager said.

-Felix wasn’t just dominant, he was efficient – 68 pitches through six innings, and when he walked to the mound in the ninth he had thrown only 96.
+Felix wasn’t just dominant, he was efficient – 68 pitches through six innings, and when he walked to the mound in the ninth he’d thrown only 96.

 “I felt like I could have called his fastball every pitch,” said catcher John Jaso, who had two hits, including a solo home run.
 “It was moving so late.
 It was like it was on the plate and then it wasn’t.